Sievierodonetsk

-Prior to the war, Sievierodonetsk had several factories and a significant chemical production centre "Azot", part of the Ostchem group.
+Prior to the war, Sievierodonetsk had several factories as well as the Azot chemical plant.
 There was also an airport 6 km to the south of the city.

-From 2014 until 2022, Sievierodonetsk served as the administrative centre of Luhansk Oblast, due to the city of Luhansk falling under the control of the Luhansk People's Republic in early 2014, during the war in Donbas.
-As part of the 2022 Russian invasion of Ukraine, Sievierodonetsk came under heavy attack from Russian forces and was the forefront of the Battle of Donbas, resulting in extensive destruction to the city, including residential areas.
-By 25 June 2022, the city was completely captured by Russian and separatist forces, with Ukrainian authorities claiming that the civilian population was approximately 10,000, ten percent of its pre-war level.
+Sievierodonetsk served as the administrative centre of Luhansk Oblast from 2014 to 2022, due to the city of Luhansk falling under the control of pro-Russian separatists at the start of the war in Donbas.
+During the Russian invasion of Ukraine, Sievierodonetsk came under heavy attack from Russian forces and was the forefront of the battle of Donbas, resulting in extensive destruction to the city, including residential areas.
+By 25 June 2022, the city was fully captured by Russian and separatist forces, with Ukrainian authorities claiming that the civilian population was approximately 10,000, or ten percent of its pre-war population.